 Top Must-Visit Kenya Attractions

-These must-visit places in Kenya are the pride of the country.
+These must-visit Kenya tourist places are the pride of the country.
 From great shores to deep forests and rolling landscapes to shimmering waters, the list includes all the major attractions in Kenya.
 Whether you are in the country for a relaxing holiday by the sea or are really into the exploration of diverse wildlife, Kenya has you covered.

 Maasai Mara National Reserve

-Begin your trip to Kenya with an exploration of the natural secrets of Maasai Mara National Reserve.
+Begin your trip to Kenya with an exploration of the natural secrets of Maasai Mara National Reserve, one of the most fascinating Kenya tourist destinations.
 Known to be one of the most spectacular game reserves, Maasai Mara is famous due to its largest migration of wildebeest, which occurs from July till October.
 Hence, it is an ultimate sight to capture.
 Explorers from around the world visit the reserve to watch this natural wonder happening in front of their eyes.
 It is also known for the local Maasais who live here and take care of the land well.

 Lake Nakuru is known for being home to huge flocks of flamingoes.
 However, it nurtures a vast number of other species of birds too.
 It is one of the Rift Valley lakes with a high level of algae in the water.
 That’s the reason millions of birds visit it throughout the year from surroundings places.
 Pelicans, cormorants, the African fish eagle, the Goliath heron and hammerkops are some of the major birds seen around the lake.
 As the lake is a part of Lake Nakuru National Park, you can also spot black and white rhinos, giraffes, lions and cheetahs.
 Isn’t it a perfect place to crash on a weekend for wildlife photography?